Canon 1000D vs 760D

 It is notable that the 760D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 Both the 1000D and the 760D have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the 760D was followed by the Canon 77D.

 Review summary: Canon 1000D vs 760D

-Arguments in favor of the Canon EOS 1000D:
+Reasons to prefer the Canon EOS 1000D:

 - Less heavy: Is lighter (by 63g or 11 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.